The best time to visit Portugal for surfing, weather, deals, and events

 But this is the time of year when Europeans like to go to the beach right there, in the Algarve.
 This means that attractions such as the famous Benagil Cave and parking lots are crowded, and accommodation prices rise outrageously, especially in the most popular beach towns.

-This way, the months of May and September are ideal for getting away from the crowds, while still having good weather with warmer temperatures to go for a nice swim.
+This way, the months of May and September are ideal for escaping the crowds, while still enjoying good weather with warmer temperatures for a refreshing swim.

-From October to April, the Algarve is great for people who just want to drive around, visit the sights, and enjoy the scenery.
+From October to April, the Algarve is ideal for those who prefer to drive around, explore the sights, and take in the scenery.
 Or, for surfers, because this is when the best waves arrive in Portugal!

 Best time to visit the Azores islands

 The popular Azores archipelago is also part of the Portuguese territory.
-With a volcanic origin, these islands are located in the middle of the Atlantic Ocean and deserve special attention.
+With a volcanic origin, these islands, situated in the middle of the Atlantic Ocean, deserve special attention.

-In the Azores, it is warm and humid throughout the year and there are small temperature fluctuations.
-But what is unique about the place is that you will witness sun, fog, rain, and wind… All in a single day!
+In the Azores, the climate is warm and humid throughout the year, with minimal temperature fluctuations.
+However, what makes the place unique is that you can witness the sun, fog, rain, and wind… All in a single day!
 So, pack both your rain jacket and sunscreen when visiting the islands.

-Also, as the weather is quite unstable, you need flexibility in your itinerary to go to the viewpoints as soon as the blue sky opens, and also to see a beautiful sunset.
+Additionally, since the weather is quite unstable, you need flexibility in your itinerary to visit the viewpoints as soon as the blue sky appears, and also to witness a beautiful sunset.

-And it is worth considering that because the islands are so small, during summer they can be quite crowded.
-But of course, if you have the availability to choose the month, give preference to traveling in May or September, especially if your goal is to visit more than one island.
+However, if you have the flexibility to choose the month, consider traveling in May or September, especially if your goal is to visit more than one island.
+These months are the best time of the year to visit the Azores

 That way you will catch the seasonal boat routes between the archipelago in full swing and avoid the summer crowds.